Music/Lyrics: Syd Barrett

 Original Artist: Syd Barrett

 Albums: At the Roxy

 Fishman usually sings this song much faster than Syd Barrett did, often making the lyrics incomprehensible.
 “Love You” set the stage for later, more comprehensive Halloween cover debuts, making its first appearance in a Phish setlist on 10/31/87.
-This tune was most common in the early ‘90s, with notable occurrences on 2/9/91 (an unplugged Electrolux forced Fish to scramble for his trombone), 2/19/91 Washington D.C. (featuring a “Happy Birthday” to Fish and a “Whole Lotta Love” vacuum jam), and 11/7/91 Tipitina’s (with the Aquarium Rescue Unit).
+This tune was most common in the early ‘90s, with notable occurrences on 2/9/91 (an unplugged Electrolux forced Fish to scramble for his trombone), 2/19/91 Washington D.C. (featuring a “Happy Birthday” to Fish and a “Whole Lotta Love” vacuum jam), and 11/7/91 Tipitina’s.

-The only 3.0 version of "Love You was a memorable one.
+The first version of "Love You” in Phish 3.0 was a memorable one.
 After a bustout filled first set and a 15 minute "Back on the Train," 12/30/09 was already a memorable show.
 But for one fan named Rich, the show got a whole lot more memorable.
 Two nights earlier during "I Didn't Know," Trey announced that Fish's vacuum solo would be the last of the aughts.
 Determined not to let Trey make a liar out of him, Fish said he would need someone else to play the vacuum, someone dressed like him.
 Enter Rich.
 Dressed in a donut t-shirt, Rich pulled off a solid solo on the Electrolux (for a novice, anyway), and got to take home the vacuum cleaner as a reward.
 “Love You” made another appearance on 10/23/10 in Amherst, MA, but has not been heard from since.